Be a self-starter: UX educational resources

 Where to Start: Reading

-• HCI university textbook(s) that cover both design and ergonomics / human factors
+Principles of visual design HCI university textbook(s) that cover both design and ergonomics / human factors Interaction design Accessibility Research methods (overview) Information architecture How to analyze data

 You are what you read.
 Get serious by hitting the books.
-There's no faster or better way to educate yourself.
-Snack a little with blogs, talks and workshops, sure; but the books are where the foundational learning happens.
+There’s no faster or better way to educate yourself.
+Snack a little with blogs, talks, and workshops, sure; but the books are where the foundational learning happens.
 Everyone in UX has read these, will read these, or has them on hand for reference.
-See also other books these authors write.
+See also other books these people write.
 Find more in their bibliographies.
 Go to CHI, UXPA, and other conferences where new design research papers are presented.
 (See UX Professional Organizations, below.)

 Books